P1Gaming/P1-OM-Info/src/Programming/unity.md

 ![Hierarchy](../images/hierarchy.png)

-When making changes to a prefab you need to find the object in the project files or open it from the inspecotr and do the changes there, **not in the develop scene directly**.
+When making changes to a prefab you need to find the object in the project files or open it from the inspecotr and do the changes there, <span style="color:yellow"> **not in the develop scene directly** </span>.
 If the prefab contains other prefabs inside it keep opening them.

 ![Prefab](../images/prefab2.png)